Trans-X: History

 Later in 1983, Trans-X released another song "Message on the Radio" which did not make it into the charts, and Trans-X ended the year with another single, "3D-Dance".
 All these songs featured on the band's 1983 debut album, Living on Video, known in Canada as Message on the Radio.
 For the studio recording of the album, Anne Brosseau was hired to do backing vocals.
-However, she decided not to perform with Trans-X. For this reason, Montrealer Laurie Ann Gill, who performed backing vocals for synthpop group Nudimension, was recruited for promotional pictures, TV performances and touring, which she did until 1985.
+However, she decided not to perform with Trans-X. For this reason, Montrealer Laurie Ann Mc Gill, who performed backing vocals for synthpop group Nudimension, was recruited for promotional pictures, TV performances and touring, which she did until 1985.

-In 1986, the band released their second album, which had the same title and artwork as their debut album.
-Different versions were released in Canada and America and the album also contained three tracks from the 1983 album, although they were remixed or re-recorded.

-In 1988, Languirand decided to retire Trans-X after their third album On My Own failed to chart outside of Canada.
+In 1988, Languirand decided to retire Trans-X after their second album, On My Own, failed to chart outside of Canada.
 After the album was released Languirand went silent for a few years and decided to continue his solo career with new age, ambient and space music instead of electronica.
 Also, during this time, he and songwriter/collaborator Joe Caccamise wrote and produced for other artists and worked on new Trans-X material.

 In 1994, Languirand returned as Trans-X, performing live with Nadia Sohaei.
 Later Languirand recorded a remake of his main hit under the title "Living on Video 2003" and released The Drag-Matic Album, produced by Michel Huygen of Neuronium.
 One more new version of this hit, "Living on Video 2k6" was released on 6 May 2006.